Johann Hartmann: Sixth generation

 The composer Niels Viggo Bentzon (1919-2000) was the son of concert pianist Karen Hartmann (1882-1977) and thus the great-grandson of Johan Peter Emilius Hartmann, as was organist and composer Niels Rudolph Gade (1884-1937).
 Architects Mogens Lassen and Flemming Lassen as well as Palle Suenson also belonged to that generation, as does the writer Godfred Hartmann (1913-2001).

 Seventh generation

 Niels Viggo Bentzon's son, the jazz pianist Nikolaj Bentzon (born 1964), as well as the Belgian composer Jean Pierre Waelbroeck (born 1954), are the latest scions in this long line of musicians.

-Also director Lars von Trier (born in 1956) is a descendant of Johann Hartmann.
+Also director Lars von Trier (born in 1956) is a descendant of Johann Hartmann and great-grandson of composer Emil Hartmann.